home-assistant/alerts.home-assistant.io/alerts/logi-circle.markdown

 homeassistant: ">0.60.0"
 ---

-Due to the ongoing situation with COVID-19, Logitech have temporarily stopped processing applications for new API accounts.
+Due to the ongoing situation with COVID-19, Logitech has temporarily stopped processing applications for new API accounts.
 Existing accounts should continue to work.